Emphatic (band): New album and name change (2014–2015)

 After a headlining tour in late 2014 to partially promote their upcoming album, Emphatic waited to announce the single and release date.
 In June 2015, after months of waiting, Emphatic released 7 songs to preview for only a few hours.
-The new album will feature a heavier sound, returning to the band's roots.
 Among the previewed tracks were redone cuts of "Damage," the unreleased title track from the 2011 album, and "Stronger," originally a demo before the band signed to Atlantic Records.
-After this, nothing more was heard about the new album until August 9, 2015 when it was announced that the band had split from Pavement Entertainment, calling it a necessary move for the best of the band, and wished Pavement well in their upcoming endeavors.
+After this, nothing more was heard about the new album until August 9, 2015, when it was announced that the band had split from Pavement Entertainment, calling it a necessary move for the best of the band, and wished Pavement well in their upcoming endeavors.

 In December 2015 the band announced changing their name to Through Fire and that the new album will be released as a new band in 2016.